Scille/parsec-cloud/docs/userguide/revoke_user.rst

 Revoking users
 ==============

-Revoking a user is the operation that aims at removing it access rights to the organization.
+Revoking a user is the operation that aims at removing their access rights to the organization.
 This is needed when:

-- the user is no longer needed (e.g. a person leaving his company)
+- the user is no longer needed (e.g. a person leaving their company)
 - the user has been compromised

 .. note::